MichaelCrockett/mike_crockett_pda/Static_and_Dynamic_Task_A/testing_task_1.md

   total # the variable named total should be set to = 0 for card in cards
-    total += card.value # this for loop should be ended return "You have a total of" + total # the variable total should be converted to a string using .to_s end end
+    total += card.value # this for loop should be ended return "You have a total of" + total # Space after 'of' AND the variable total should be converted to a string using .to_s end end
 ```